Does Pet Insurance Cover C-Section?

 Pet insurance usually doesn’t cover C-sections, since breeding and pregnancy expenses are often excluded unless it’s an emergency to save the mother’s life.
 A few providers, like Fetch, MetLife, and Prudent Pet, include emergency C-sections in their standard coverage.

-If you’re considering this kind of protection, think about your pet’s breed, your breeding plans, and whether you could handle the cost yourself if an emergency happened.
+If you’re considering buying the best pet insurance with C-section coverage, think about your pet’s breed, your breeding plans, and whether you could handle the cost yourself if an emergency happened.

 Does Any Pet Insurance Cover a C-Section?: FAQ